Bureau of Land Management

 Local District: Winnemucca Field Office

 Address: 5100 East Winnemucca Boulevard Winnemucca, NV 89445

 Phone: (775) 623-1500

-On April 7, 2023, Senator Rosen released a working draft of the Truckee Meadows Public Lands Management Act.
-A portion of this act includes Wilderness protection for 30,004 acres of the Granite Banjo with an additional 10,983 acres of the Granite Range withdrawn from mining, leasing, and all forms of development to protect the wildlife habitat and the ecological integrity if the area (see Map).
+The Truckee Meadows Public Lands Management Act includes Wilderness protection for 30,004 acres of the Granite Banjo with an additional 10,983 acres of the Granite Range withdrawn from mining, leasing, and all forms of development to protect the wildlife habitat and the ecological integrity if the area (see Map).

 The May 1979 Bureau of Land Management (BLM) Draft Initial Inventory outlined the Granite Mountain unit as "115,840 acres of which 13,440 acres are private" (NV-020-011) for intensive wilderness study.
 By the April 1980 Proposed Wilderness Study Areas Inventory Report, the Granite Range has simply vanished from the inventory list, the area is believed to have been dropped because of the high number of private acres.
 The Jaksick purchases that were acquired in the Granite Range in 2008 with Southern Nevada Public Land Management Act (SNPLMA) funds, led the BLM to reevaluated the Granite Range in 2009 and identified 42,700 acres as meeting the criteria for Wilderness Character.
 Friends of Nevada Wilderness will continue to work for Congressional protection of the Granite Range and continue their commitment to stewardship for this incredible area through resource and dark sky monitoring, along with various mapping projects in the region.
 Learn more about the conservation of the Granite Range in the Additional Resources tab to the left.